Escape from Self-Made Maze of Emotional Confusion

 That's the time while we still don't know about something like "placebo effect", so we have no way of saying why those damn pills seemed to feel so promising for a week or two, only to let us down giving us nothing but a little more yellow urine.

-With an act of anger, or is it a sheer despair, we are dumping them to join the other waste, along with this waste of hope and money.
+With an act of anger, or is it a sheer despair---which have been harder and harder to tell apart--- we are dumping those bottles to join the other waste, along with the waste of hope and money.

 And so It Ends Up Being O.K. to Suffer